-- (2) On 18 July 1963 at a meeting between VOLSKY and a JMWAVE case officer, VOLSKY stated he had recently undertaken to assist the in the propaganda field.
-He said that the UR was starting a new dail radio program over a New York radio station, lasting twenty minutes a day, and, that it will be specifically tailored to attempt to increas the will to resist within Cuba and particularly attempt to reach the higher military echelons.
+(2) On 18 July 1963 at a meeting between VOLSKY and a JMWAVE case officer, VOLSKY stated he had recently undertaken to assist the UR in the propaganda field.
+He said that the UR was starting a new daily radio program over a New York radio station, lasting twenty minutes a day, and, that it will be specifically tailored to attempt to increase the will to resist within Cuba and particularly attempt to reach the higher military echelons.
 VOLSKY said he had originally written all the VOA broadcasts for over a year after he came to Miami and that he therefore could greatly assist the UR with their new program.
-Asked whether the UR had anybody to write the program or whether he would actually write it himself, VOLSKY said that the UR has one good man be that he himself expected to have a major hand in editing the program.
-He said that because of this he was spending a great deal of time at Headquarters. - e.
-(JMWAVE Analysis) VOLSKY is in contact with a large segment the influential members of the exile community.
-This is the consequency of his USIA position which affords him the opportunity to make these tacts to solicit information for propaganda purposes.
-AMING-2 report that VOLSKY is on a first name basis with many of the leaders of coun revolutionary groups whom he frequently phones or sees in his office.
+Asked whether the UR had anybody to write the program or whether he would actually write it himself, VOLSKY said that the UR has one good man but that he himself expected to have a major hand in editing the program.
+He said that because of this he was spending a great deal of time at UR Headquarters.

+e.
+(JMWAVE Analysis) VOLSKY is in contact with a large segment of the influential members of the exile community.
+This is the consequence This is the consequence of his USIA position which affords him the opportunity to make these con-AMING-2 reported tacts to solicit information for propaganda purposes. that VOLSKY is on a first name basis with many of the leaders of counterrevolutionary groups whom he frequently phones or sees in his office.
 (AMING-2 does not trust VOLSKY and thinks that he might be a foreign agent although he has no facts upon which to base his opinion.)
-VOLSM main exile community contacts are members of JURE as described in part graph 6.c., he himself being responsible for all JURE propaganda.
+VOLSKY's main exile community contacts are members of JURE as described in paragraph 6.c., he himself being responsible for all JURE propaganda.
 By his own admission, he is now close to the top echelon of the UR, responsible for the direction of a UR radio propaganda program.
-As seen from the foregoing, VOLSKY has maneuvered himself into a remarkably advantageous and influential position regarding U.S. Government and Cuban exile matters.
-According to VOLSKY his motivation is clear, he claims to be anti-communist, says that he lost substantial investments in Cuban exile matters.
-According to VOLSKY his motivation is clear, he claims to be anti-communist, says that he lost substantial investments in Cuban exile matters.
-According to VOLSKY his motivation may be considerably more complex.
-VOLSKY's knowledge of clandestine methods of operation coupled with his Russian prison background and his ingenuity as a mide in ODYOKE/KUBARK activities make him an excellent candidate for a communication agent.
-Although there is no evidence linking him to a reporting communist residentura, the possibility exists that he is a singleton, sleeper, or stringer for the RIS.
-Even if this theory shoup the propaganda programs. - 7.
-VOLSKY's Current Knowledge of JMWAVE Operational Activity - a.
-VOLSKY was in contact with JMWAVE for a period of ten months i 1963 (February through November) directly through COS, JMWAVE; Irving PEGGINS; and Stanley R. ZAMKA.
-AMICE-14 stated that AMICE-27 had divulged the complete operational details of his infiltration ops to VOLSKY and SZULC.
-It can therefore be assumed that VOLSKY has obtaine a good picture of KUBARK modus operandi in the field of black infilt: Because of the high-level objectives of the AMTRUNK operation and AMI three trips to ZRMETAL for conferences, and the fact that only PBPRIM instructors were used to train A-27, he has met a greater number of I staffers than most agents.
-AMICE-27 has been trained in the JMWAVE a in tradecraft, secret writing, OWVL, weapons, maritime reception, mar and compass, and survival.
-He has never been either to (ISOLATION) or (ISOTROPIC)
+As seen fro the foregoing, VOLSKY has maneuvered himself into a remarkably advan-tageous and influential position regarding U.S. Government and Cuban As seen from exile matters.
+According to VOLSKY his motivation is clear, he claims to be anti-communist, says that he lost substantial investments in Cuba when he had to flee, and that he is single-mindedly interested in over-throwing the CASTRO Government.
+Although this motivation may be true, VOLSKY is a shrewd individual and his motivation may be considerably wore complex.
+VOLSKY's knowledge of clandestine methods of operation coupled with his Russian prison background and his ingenuity as a middlem in ODYOKE/KUBARK activities make him an excellent candidate for a communi penetration agent.
+Although there is no evidence linking him to a re-porting communist residentura, the possibility exists that he is a singleton, sleeper, or stringer for the RIS.
+Even if this theory should prove false, VOLSKY is violating his USIA position by reporting to JURE and damaging the U. S. and KUBARK image by his propaganda programs.